ericvera/scdate/README.md

 - `date1`: The first date to compare.
 It can be an SDate or a string in the YYYY-MM-DD format.
 - `date2`: The second date to compare.
-It can be an SDate or a string in the the YYYY-MM-DD format.
+It can be an SDate or a string in the YYYY-MM-DD format.

 Examples: